 Accordingly, we are determined to do our best to ensure that the financial capital we make available to members of our family is viewed by them as a gift of love that offers opportunities to make new choices that produce benefits and improve their wellbeing, provided they are willing to engage proactively with the challenges this gift also presents.

 Background

-We believe it is important that you and future generations of our family understand how we accumulated our financial capital.
+As we shared in our letter to [current Beneficiary], we believe it is important that [he or she], future generations of our family, and you understand how we accumulated our financial capital.